deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 "There's no hope now, is there?
 Your people are going to want justice for this."

 "We are."
 Stephen agreed "But peace is still on the table, believe that.
-Justice doesn't have to mean genocide.”
+Justice doesn't have to mean genocide."

-"I thought we were smarter than this...
-I really did."
+"I thought we were smarter than this...I really did."

 He sighed, and rubbed his face.
 It was amazing how the body language just swept over him---all hosts instilled some of their instinctive behaviours on the occupying mind-state, that part was familiar.
 But the degree to which the human body imposed its own mannerisms was an order of magnitude more powerful.
 He doubted he'd ever be the same again for having occupied one.